Horton

 Our Proposal

-We have been undertaking several environmental and visual surveys to help inform our design so far.
-Our proposal offers several ecological and local benefits, along with continued agricultural use, with sheep being able to graze beneath the panels.
+Several environmental and visual surveys have been undertaken to inform our design along with valuable feedback from the local community.
+The site has been selected due to it's proximity to an available grid connection and its limited visual impact.
+The project offers several ecological and local benefits, along with continued agricultural use, with sheep being able to graze beneath the panels.

 Projected Views